wellsjo/notable/README.md

 # notable
-Leave notes for yourself in the terminal
+Leave notes for yourself in the terminal!

+`no <message>` saves that message and associates it with the directory you're in.
+Then when you type `no` again, it shows the message.
+You can overwrite it, or call `no clear` to remove it.

-## Usage
+## Example
 ```
 >no
 nothing here